jannom-cm/cm-test/README.md

 Outputs:
 new_VM_IP = "<new_ip>"

-Then head to your favourite browser and with that ip: "<new_ip>":3000 you should see a grafana login-interface, the default username/password there are "admin/admin", then it prompts you to change the password to something more secure.
+Then head to your favourite browser and with that ip: "<new_ip>":3000  -- here you should see a grafana login-interface, the default username/password there are "admin/admin", then it prompts you to change the password to something more secure.
 Now, at the left-pane of the grafana-interface, choose "Dashboards > Manage".
 There you should see dashboard named "PreProvisionedDash", after opening it, you should see graph "Tallinn temperature" where some data is already trickling in and drawing lines.